-The Section is currently comprised of approximately 155attorneys, with complementary support staff, making it one of the largest litigation offices in the Department of Justice.
-EES is headed by a Section Chief, two Deputy Section Chiefs, an Assistant Chief for Management, an Assistant Chief for Special Litigation, and six Assistant Chiefs for Litigation.
+The Section is currently comprised of approximately 155 attorneys, with complementary support staff, making it one of the largest litigation offices in the Department of Justice.
+EES is headed by a Section Chief, three Deputy Section Chiefs, an Assistant Chief for Management, an Assistant Chief for Special Litigation, and six Assistant Chiefs for Litigation.

 Senior Lawyers.
 Assigned to each of the six litigation groups are designated “Senior Lawyers” who generally provide the first line of review for staff attorney work.
 Senior Lawyers are experienced and accomplished environmental litigators who spend approximately 50 percent of their time on their own cases and 50 percent on supervisory responsibilities.
 The Senior Lawyer position was created in 1985 to assist the Assistant Chiefs in the management of the litigation groups.
 Staff attorneys, particularly new attorneys, work closely with the Senior Lawyers on a day-to-day basis.